micahwoods/atcweb3/content/post/top-10-posts-2023/index.md

 Here they are.

-[1] May, [Reflections on growth rate, nitrogen, and topdressing](/post/reflections-on-growth-rate-and-nitrogen/) about how and my my thoughts have changed on these topics.
+[1] May, [Reflections on growth rate, nitrogen, and topdressing](/post/reflections-on-growth-rate-and-nitrogen/) about how and why my thoughts have changed on these topics.

 [2] April, [The growth ratio equation](/post/the-growth-ratio-equation/) writes out the simple formula for evaluating actual growth compared with expected growth.